 Bio and CV

-Maged's innovative, integrative and experiential approach to teaching has earned him UBC’s top honour in graduate teaching.
-In 2012 he was awarded the Killam prize for graduate instruction from the Faculty of Graduate Studies, which awards one prize per year.
-He was also named Professor of the Year at the University of Utah’s College of Architecture + Planning in 2007.
-Since arriving at UBC in 2007 his supervision has included 9 Ph.D. students; and 63 Masters students.
+Maged's innovative, integrative and experiential approach to teaching has earned him a number of teaching awards including the Killam prize for graduate instruction from the Faculty of Graduate Studies.
+Since arriving at UBC in 2007 his supervision has included 23 Ph.D. students; and 95 Masters students.

 Maged supervises projects, directed studies and internships in a wide variety of topics related to urban design, environmental planning, climate change planning, inclusive planning, public engagement, urban agriculture, multi-media, social media and youth engagement.
 He employs an experiential learning approach and mentors his students through a sequence of individual and team based projects in real world situations that mimic professional practice.
 His teaching activities have directly engaged numerous communities and groups with little or no access to planning professionals.
 Student work has resulted in a series of professional quality outputs and ongoing relationships that have served both the partner communities and planning students and graduates.